hozuki/Bulletproof/README.md

 npm install bp.js
 ```

-(Why isn't the package name `bulletproof`?
+Why isn't the package name `bulletproof`?
 Because that name was registered before this
-package publishes to NPM. （ つ Д ｀）)
+package is published to NPM. （ つ Д ｀）

 ## Building & Testing